The Sphere Packing Bound via Augustin's Method: Introduction

 In \S\ref{sec:augustinpreliminary}, we derive preliminary results about Augustin's averaging scheme and tilting.

 In \S\ref{sec:product-outerbound}, we establish an asymptotic SPB with a prefactor that is polynomial in the block length for product channels, without assuming the input sets to be finite or the channels to be stationary.
 This asymptotic SPB, given in Theorem~\ref{thm:productexponent}, is derived by using the non-asymptotic SBP for product channels given in Lemma \ref{lem:spb-product}, which can be further simplified to \eqref{eq:lem:spb-product:stationary} for SPCs.
-Readers who are only interested in SPBs for product channels may bypass \S\ref{sec:operational}.

 If \(\sup_{\tin\in(0,\tlx]}\!\gX(\tin)\!\) is \(\bigo{\ln\!\tlx}\) then the Poisson channel \(\Pcha{\tlx,\mA,\gX(\cdot)}\) satisfies the hypothesis of Theorem \ref{thm:productexponent}.
-Without major changes, neither Wyner's approach in \cite{wyner88-a} and \cite{wyner88-b}, nor the approach of Burnashev and Kutoyants in \cite{burnashevK99} can establish the SPB for these channels.
+Without major changes, neither Wyner's approach in \cite{wyner88-b}, nor the approach of Burnashev and Kutoyants in \cite{burnashevK99} can establish the SPB for these channels.
 To the best of our knowledge, the SPB has not been proved for any non-stationary Poisson channel before ---except for \cite[Thm.
 4.7]{augustin69} and \cite[Thm.
 31.4]{augustin78}, which imply the SPB for these channels in the way that Theorem \ref{thm:productexponent} does, albeit with inferior prefactors.
 Augustin's SPBs in \cite{augustin69} and \cite{augustin78} for product channels are compared with our results in \S\ref{sec:comparison}.